 Malta’s long maritime tradition and culture has led to the country becoming a well-established and reputable ship register.

-Dedicated legislation, all in line with EU Directives and IMO (International Maritime Organisation) Conventions, have made the Maltese register the sixth largest maritime register in the world, and the largest merchant flag in the European Union.
+Dedicated legislation, all in line with EU Directives and IMO (International Maritime Organisation) Conventions, has made the Maltese register the sixth-largest maritime register in the world and the largest merchant flag in the European Union.

 Malta offers a distinctive and complete range of maritime services and facilities, including one of the busiest Freeport areas in the Mediterranean, major oil bunkering facilities, and a modern cruise passenger terminal.

 Malta is also on the White List of the Paris Memorandum of Understanding.
 All this further consolidates Malta’s historic maritime tradition and enhances Malta’s position as an international ship register.